 The legend was that the remaining three had to pay his share of the utilities and his property remained intact.
 By moving out and removing his property he was able to avoid paying a debt that he owed to the group.

 Unsurprisingly the Internal Revenue Code contains provisions to prevent individuals from leaving the United States or removing property from the United States to defeat the payment of tax debts.
 This is of particular concern to the United States if the individual is an “alien”.
 The requirement to obtain a “sailing permit” to leave the United States is neither well known nor enforced.
-That said, it remains the law!
+That said, the “sailing permit” (even with the existence of “withholding taxes”) remains the law!